 Strawberry Topping is a simple recipe made form strawberries, sugar, and vanilla extract.
 It’s PERFECT for topping cakes and cheesecakes, and it only takes 3 ingredients.
-This is a great recipe to bring to brunch or serve at a pancake breakfast, and is one of my favorite dessert sauces!
+This is a great recipe to bring to brunch or serve at a pancake breakfast, and is one of the most popular dessert sauces!

 You can make this topping with other fruits, like blueberries or raspberries.
-I also like making this to put on french toast, or waffles instead of syrup, over ice cream or in the middle of a parfait.
+Your family will love making this to put on french toast, or waffles instead of syrup, over ice cream or in the middle of a Parfait.
+And of course, the it is the perfect way to complete a homemade New York Cheesecake.
 The fresh strawberry flavor goes perfectly with almost any breakfast or dessert!

-I always add this to my cheesecake recipe while it’s still in the springform pan after the cake has cooled completely.
-When the cheesecake goes into the oven, I like to make my strawberry sauce when the cake is about half way done and just leave it in the saucepan to cool down.
+You should add this to your cheesecake recipe while it’s still in the springform pan after the cake has cooled completely.
+When the cheesecake goes into the oven, make the strawberry sauce when the cake is about half way done, and just leave it in the saucepan to cool down.
 By the time the cheesecake is ready, the sauce will be cool enough.

 Create a free account to Save Recipes

 More Sweet Strawberry Recipes

 - Fresh Strawberry Crumb Bars

 - Replace the sugar with brown sugar for a deeper more molasses-type flavor.

 - Make this recipe using frozen strawberries as a time saver.